 “Thinking Outside the Boat.”
 Most leisure boating is local or within a day trip of a boater’s homeport.
 We hope this blog will encourage readers that haven’t cruised the ICW to try it.
 My wife and I found it addictive.
 As a result, when our son was married, he and his new bride cruised our old boat on a honeymoon trip from Charleston to Beaufort, NC.
 Our daughter and her family and friends enjoy cruising their center console boats to ports within a day trip from Charleston.
 They often have multiple boats cruising together and stay in bed and breakfast inns at their destination.
 Besides the beautiful scenery and relaxation of being on the water, our family has discovered the comradery of the cruising community, regardless of boat size.

 Time spent on the water is an incredible experience.
 Time spent making new friends and experiencing new places — many of which you would never visit if not traveling by boat — only enhances that incredible experience.

 If you’re reading this and haven’t tried cruising, do your research and plan an overnight cruise.
 If you own a smaller boat not suited for overnighting on the boat, do like some of our friends and family — cruise to your destination and spend the night in a bed & breakfast, AirBnB, or hotel.
-I’m guessing it’s a safe bet you’ll find it as addictive as the rest of the cruising community has.
+I’m guessing it’s a safe bet you’ll find it addictive.

 Fair winds and following seas.